100yann/Bash-Git-Commands/README.md

 git reset - goes all the way back to a specified lo id and removes other logs
 git commit --amend - update/edit the message or files of your previous commit

-adding a file within a .gitignore file will stop git from tracking changes to these files and commiting them
+adding a file/directory within a .gitignore file will stop git from tracking changes to these files and commiting them; asterisk *.extension* will ignore all files with the specified extension, folder/ will ignore an entire directory

 GIT STYLE